What is degaussing?

 Very few items have such high liability for owners as tape and hard disk storage media.
 Whether it is company secrets, personal information, medical information, credit card transactions or financial data, information is a hot commodity and the vast majority of it by far is stored on some type of magnetic media.
 One hard drive could contain more than $10 million in fines for a variety of privacy and ethics laws!
 Information that is critical to the operation of our infrastructure such as power, traffic and phone could be compromised by simple theft of an inoperable hard drive.
-Stolen personal information for sale is already a mega billion dollar (euro) industry.
+Stolen personal information for sale is already a multi-billion-pound industry.

 If your job is to permanently dispose of data stored on tape or hard drives, how would you do it?
 The best place to start would be to understand how data is stored on hard drives and tape.
 A hard drive stores data in a logical formation known as a cluster.
 These clusters are formed by several smaller data units known as sectors.
 A sector is the smallest addressable memory unit on a hard drive (Kozierok, 2001).
 Hard disk drives are called by that name because they are rigid.
 They are organized as a concentric stack of disks or "platters" (Figure 1).
 Each platter has two surfaces (although in practice the outer surfaces on the top and bottom of the stack are often unused because of physical space considerations), and each has its own read/write head (which reads and writes data magnetically on the surface).
 The data is stored in concentric circles on the surfaces known as servo tracks.
 Corresponding servo tracks on all surfaces on a drive, when taken together, make up a cylinder.
 Since an individual data block is one sector of a track, blocks can be addressed by specifying the cylinder, head and sector numbers of the block ("CHS").
 A sector is the smallest addressable unit of storage space on a hard drive which holds 512 bytes of data (Koehler, 2002)(James, 2006)(Figure 2).
 Early hard drives and tape had sectors that were laid end to end or “Longitudinal”.
 Later advances allowed manufacturers to stand sectors up or make them “Perpendicular”.
 As long as the components and above structure exist, there will be data available.
 This system has proved to be extremely robust.